clairebilat/ada-2019-project-lost-and-found/README.md

 Add here some questions you have for us, in general or project-specific.

-Example 1 :

-Social topics throughout music: sentiment analysis Abstract
-In this project, our goal is to find out about the social topics evolution in culture.
-We will use music lyrics from the “Million song dataset” to analyse sentiment in tracks from artist, genres and time.
-What can the sentiment towards different topics in songs tell us about people and the time they live in?
-Our goal is to provide a visualization of semantic trends in music, that hopefully will give people more insight into everyday social topics and how they evolve as a part of our culture.
-To visualize our data, we want high interactivity so one can have filter by one’s own interest in this high dimensional space.
-Therefore, our work will be presented in the form of an interactive blog.

-Research questions
-We will guide our work with the following questions:

-How is the perception of certain topics evolving throughout time and within genres?
-How is the relationship between topics and locations characterized in different music genres?
-Is there a correlation between the complexity of lyrics and specific topics?
-Dataset
-Our main dataset is coming from the one called “Million song” that was provided with the project list.
-As specified in the abstract we will be working on the lyrics with the “musiXmatch” dataset and the “tagtraum” dataset for genres.
-We might use the “Top MAGD” dataset that gives more music genres, it depends on how performant we manage to be with the first genre dataset.
-We will also use NLTK to analyse whether the words/sentences that are used are of a positive or negative nature.
-To get additional specific information from artists, like pictures and origin, we will use Wikidata

 A list of internal milestones up until project milestone 2 04.11